jmlden36/Pizza-Parlor/README.md

 Code: Pizza.prototype.calculateToppingsPrice();
 Expected Output: 0

 Describe: Pizza.prototype.toppingsArrayToArrayLength()

-Test: "It should take in an array of strings and return the number of indices of that array"
+Test: "It should take in the toppings array of strings from a Pizza object and return the number of indices of that array"
+Code: const testPizza = new Pizza(["pepperoni", "extra cheese"], "large");
+      testPizza.toppingsArrayToArrayLength();
-Code: Pizza.prototype.toppingsArrayToArrayLength(["hi", "bye", "what"]) Expected Output: 3
+Expected Output: 2